 Searching and Attraction

 Getting top talent is a key challenge for companies in the current labor market.
 Recruiters agree that leveraging professional networks is a good way to attract quality talent.
-But it’s important to have an understanding of talent acquisition and the strategies that must be applied in conjunction with other recruitment tactics to achieve results.
+But it’s important to have an and the strategies that must be applied in conjunction with other recruitment tactics to achieve results.

 An effective social media outreach campaign is one of the best ways to attract talent.
 This can include using an SEO campaign to boost visibility and reach.
 However, it’s important to be selective about where you spend your time and energy.
 For example, your social media outreach efforts may be wasted if you don’t want to hire someone for a job they don’t have the qualifications to do.

-Other important aspects of talent acquisition include employer branding and strategic recruitment.
+Other important aspects of talent acquisition include employer branding and .
 Great employee branding reduces turnover and costs per hire.
 Great branding also helps a company differentiate itself from its competitors.